How to get from Siquijor to Moalboal

 Getting from Moalboal town centre to Panagsama Beach

-If you have booked your accommodation at Panagsama Beach, you will need another transfer from Moalboal town centre.
-A 10-minute ride with a motorbike taxi starts at 50 PHP ($0.90).
-But if you’re carrying a lot of luggage, it would be better to take a tricycle, which costs 150 PHP ($2.70).
+If your accommodation is near Panagsama Beach, you will need another transfer from Moalboal town centre.
+A motorbike taxi takes about 10 minutes, and fares start at 50 PHP ($0.80).
+But if you’re carrying a lot of luggage, it’s better to take a tricycle, which costs 150 PHP ($2.50).

 Siquijor to Moalboal by Ferry via Dumaguete

-The journey from Siquijor to Moalboal via Dumaguete includes a lot of transfers.
+The journey from Siquijor to Moalboal via Dumaguete includes several transfers — 2 ferries, a tricycle, and a bus.
 The advantage is that this gives you more flexibility in schedules.
-Unlike the route via Liloan, this option has several departures daily.
+Unlike the route via Bato, this option has several departures daily.

 Step 1: Siquijor to Dumaguete by Ferry

-Ferries operate several times from Siquijor to Dumaguete daily.
-The first trip is at 06:00 and the last trip departs at 19:30.
-The ferry journey takes 1h - 1h 30m.
+Ferries sail several times from Siquijor to Dumaguete daily.
+The journey takes 45m - 1h 30m, depending on the type of ferry.

-There are 2 ferry ports on Siquijor Island: Siquijor Pier and Larena Pier.
+There are two ferry ports on Siquijor Island: Siquijor Pier and Larena Pier.
 Most ferries bound for Dumaguete depart from Siquijor Pier, which is also nearer the tourist area of San Juan.

-A tricycle from San Juan to Siquijor Port costs 250 PHP ($4.40) to 300 PHP ($5.30).
-You can also ask your hotel if they offer a cheaper or even free transfer.
+A tricycle from San Juan to Siquijor Port costs 300 PHP ($5), while a minicab ride starts at 500 PHP ($8.40).
+You can ask your hotel if they offer a cheaper or even free transfer.

 All ferries dock at Dumaguete Port.